Effect of Dissipation on Warm Chromo-Natural Inflation: Dynamics of the Warm Chromo-Natural Inflation

-Where the dissipation rate is defined as $r=\frac{\Gamma}{3H}$.
-Now, in order for inflation to occur, the inflaton must be potential energy dominated and this approximation is called slow-roll approximation.
+where $T$ is the temperature of the thermal bath and $C=\frac{g_* \pi^2}{30}$ is the Stefan-Boltzmann constant ($g_*$ represents the number of degrees of freedom of radiation field).
 The consistency of the slow-roll approximation is governed by a set of slow-roll parameters.
-So, the slow-roll parameters $ \epsilon$ and $\eta$ and the speed of sound $c_s$ can be defined as
+These slow-roll parameters $ \epsilon$, $\eta$ and $\beta$ are defined as